kaby76/swigged.llvm/README.md

 RyuJIT.
 But, SharpLang contained a SWIG-generated C# wrapper for LLVM-C, useful in its own right.
 Swigged-LLVM takes up the C# API for LLVM, drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
-In addition, Swigged.llvm cleans up some of the problems with SharpLang, and adds several full-featured tests and examples.
-I found the documentation for LLVM-C woefully
+In addition, Swigged.llvm cleans up some of the problems with the original wrapper in SharpLang, and adds several full-featured tests and examples.
-inadequate: there is in general only one example you can find (factorial), no examples with pointers, arrays, structs, or PTX.

-Note: IMHO, LLVM is a great example of a large system with purportedly a lot of documentation of which almost entirely useless.
-The build scripts and examples in this project were derived mostly by trial and error.
-As far as LLVM, you have been forewarned.
+Note: I found the documentation for LLVM-C and LLVM inadequate.
+The build scripts in this project were derived mostly by trial and error, from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
+The examples here were culled and derived from a variety of sources.
+The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction and little on the API itself.

 # Targets